Evan Engram Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 - Engram is averaging 21.7 receiving yards per game in three career matchups against the Bears, 8.8 fewer than his receiving yards prop bet over/under for Sunday's game (30.5).

-- This week Engram will face the NFL's fourth-ranked pass defense (223.3 yards allowed per game).
+- The Bears have the NFL's fourth-ranked pass defense this season, giving up 223.3 yards per game through the air.

-- With 28 passing TDs allowed this season, the Bears defense is ranked 28th in the league.
+- The Bears have allowed 28 passing TDs this season (1.9 per game), ranking them 28th among NFL defenses.

 Recent Performances

-- In last week's game against the Eagles, Engram was targeted five times and racked up four catches for 17 yards and scored one touchdown.
+- Against the Eagles last week, Engram was targeted five times and racked up 17 yards on four receptions while scoring one touchdown.

-- Engram has recorded 58 receiving yards (19.3 per game) and one touchdown, reeling in nine passes on 14 targets over his last three games.
+- During his last three games, Engram's nine receptions have turned into 58 yards (19.3 ypg) and one touchdown.
+He's been targeted 14 times.

 Engram's New York Teammates